EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ## Clean Up

 This section outlines the steps to prepare a cleaned dataset.
 First, we remove unnecessary columns to simplify the dataset.
 Then, we drop duplicate rows and any rows with missing values.
-You can view all these steps in: [`data_cleanup.ipynb`](DATA/data_cleanup.ipynb).
+You can see all these steps in: [`data_cleanup.ipynb`](DATA/data_cleanup.ipynb).

-Then we save the cleaned dataset as: [`cleaned_data.csv`](DATASETS/cleaned_data.csv).
+We then save the cleaned up dataset as: [`cleaned_data.csv`](DATASETS/cleaned_data.csv).

 # Text

 At this point, we need to deal with the `content` of the review.
 This is because it often contains unwanted characters, such as punctuation, emojis, and characters repeated many times.
-To address this, we first pre-process the text to clean it up.
-Then, we convert the words into numbers through a process called text vectorization.
-This is because our models operate with numerical data, not text.
+To address this, we first **pre-process** the text to clean it up.
+We then convert the words into numbers through a process called text **vectorisation**.
+This is because our models work with numerical data, not text.

 ## Text Pre-Processing